Interest and Capitalization

 Loan principal times interest rate divided by 365 = daily interest rate.

 Next, calculate the total interest by the number of days the loan has been collecting interest.
 In this case you will calculate from the time of disbursement to the time you enter repayment.
 For this example, we’ll use a student enrolled for 4 years.

 Imagine you have borrowed an unsubsidized loan for $10,000 with an interest rate of 5%.
 Four years later you finish your academic program, use your grace period and enter repayment.

 |Total Repayment Interest||$5,430||$2,728|

 This helps demonstrate two things: 1) only borrow what you need and 2) pay any interest you can while you are in school.
+See how your interest adds up over time, using our interest and capitalization spreadsheet.
 If you avoid over-borrowing and can even a portion of your accruing interest while still enrolled, you can save yourself a significant amount in the long run!